doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 reduce(operator.xor, [gmul[1][0xd4], gmul[2][0xbf], gmul[0][0x5d], gmul[0][0x30]])
 ```

-The first index in the table are the actual value taken from the 4x4 matrix minus one (because our array is going to be addressed from index 0).
+The first indexes in the table are the actual values taken from the 4x4 matrix minus one (because our array is going to be addressed from index 0).
 So then you can declare your own 4x4 matrix with proper indexes & do the multiplication four times:

 ```c MixColumns
 void MixColumns(unsigned char out[16])